mt-5/exit-sign/README.md

-# ExitLCD
+# Exit Sign

-ExitLCD is a project designed to offer valuable real-time information at a glance.
-With a focus on convenience and practicality, ExitLCD aggregates data on local traffic conditions, weather updates, air quality, and more onto a 3 module LED matrix display that is located above the main door.
-By combining various APIs and sensors, ExitLCD delivers key information to residents, making it easier to plan their day efficiently.
+Exit Sign is a project designed to offer valuable real-time information at a glance.
+With a focus on convenience and practicality, Exit Sign aggregates data on local traffic conditions, weather updates, air quality, and more onto a 3 module LED matrix display that is located above the main door.
+By combining various APIs and sensors, Exit Sign delivers key information to residents, making it easier to plan their day efficiently.

 ### To Do List
 - [x] Design the project architecture